jvaleskadevs/Apes-Legacy/README.md

  - The registrant may set the desired days to be notified before reach the claim date.
 A notification will be sent daily.
  - This mechanism should help registrants to remember that they need to extend their claim date.
  - To receive the notifications the registrants should download the Push App in their smartphones.
- - Currently this repo is missing the ShowRunners framework.
-It is required to allow the Apes Legacy Channel to know about claim dates and to know when to send a notification to a registrant.
+ - The ShowRunners framework will send the notifications to the required users.
+To know about users and deadlines the framework is using the getSubscribers function and fetching data from Polybase, a decentralized database.
- - The ShowRunners framework will fetch the data from Polybase, then it will send the notifications to the required users.
+ - Relevant Push files are `frontend/components/ClaimComponent.jsx` and `showrunners/src/showrunners/jvaleska/*`.

  ## Polybase